In Memoriam: Susan Hurley DeConcini

-The granddaughter of a suffragist, Susie hosted Feminists for Life’s board meetings in her home in McLean, Virginia, as if she ran a B&B. I cried at the backyard she threw for by 10th anniversary at Feminists for Life.
+The granddaughter of a suffragist, Susie hosted Feminists for Life’s board meetings in her home in McLean, Virginia, as if she ran a B&B. I cried in the backyard at the party she threw for my 10th anniversary at Feminists for Life.

 What I will remember most about Susie, besides her Shirley Temple smile that matched her personality, was her gems of wisdom that she passed on to much younger board members.
 We’d be discussing some challenge, and Susie would begin to talk about some unrelated experience.
 At first, we didn’t know where she was going, but we quickly learned to stop and listen.
 She was teaching us.
 Always, always, use carrots not sticks.
 (That’s how she convinced the Senate to provide day care for the children of Senate staff.)
 Give credit before it is due.
 Most people will measure up.

 She would open doors for FFL.
 Members of congress clearly respected and genuinely liked this woman.
 All had to stop and say hello as we walked the halls on the Hill.
 And it was Susie who would invite Ambassador Lindy Boggs — one of the first women elected to Congress — to a dinner with the FFL Board of Directors at Antoine’s in New Orleans.
 We heard stories upon stories before following them down Bourbon Street to Bogg’s home, which was filled with historic family treasures.